-Vancouver Search Engine Optimization & Marketing Consultant
+Vancouver SEO & Digital Marketing Consultant

 Search engine optimization is my specialty.
 However, as a Web Marketing Specialist I provide many other services that compliment a powerful overall digital marketing initiative, including social media (Facebook) & mobile marketing, local search (Google Places) optimization, conversion analysis, copywriting, website design and branding strategy.